-Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "CLDN."
+We have applied for listing of our common stock on the NASDAQ Global Market under the symbol "CLDN."

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is American Stock Transfer & Trust Company, LLC.
 The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, New York 11219.